1. Purpose of policy

 6.8 Internal Auditors must exhibit the highest level of professional objectivity in gathering, evaluating and communicating information about the activity or process being examined.
 Internal Auditors must make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgments.

-6.11 The existence of Internal Audit does not diminish the responsibilities of the Vice-Chancellor and President, senior management and staff to implement and maintain effective systems of internal control.
+6.10 The existence of Internal Audit does not diminish the responsibilities of the Vice-Chancellor and President, USC’s Executive, senior management and staff to implement and maintain effective systems of internal control.

-7.1 The scope of Internal Audit encompasses, but is not limited to, the examination and evaluation of the adequacy and effectiveness of the University’s governance, risk management and internal process (including work health and safety matters), as well as the quality of performance in carrying out assigned responsibilities to achieve the University’s stated goals and objectives.
+7.1 The scope of Internal Audit encompasses, but is not limited to, the examination and evaluation of the adequacy and effectiveness of the University’s governance, risk management and internal processes (including work health and safety matters), as well as the quality of performance in carrying out assigned responsibilities to achieve the University’s stated goals and objectives.
+This includes:

 (a) evaluating the reliability, timeliness, integrity and adequacy of information and the means used to identify, measure, classify and report such information;